-The 270 is build solid and can handle users who weigh up to 300 lbs.
-This is a good weight capacity for any home exercise bike, but especially good for one in this price range.
+The 270 is build solid and can handle users who weigh up to 300 lbs, which is high enough to handle the majority of riders, but it’s actually fairly average when compared to other top models in this price range.

 The flywheel is the part of the bike that spins as you pedal the pedals.
 It’s what creates the resistance and gives the bike its “feel”.